What it does: Cloud computing, digital workspace tech

 Hiring grads with degrees in: Engineering, Maths, IT & Computer Sciences; Finance, Accounting, Economics & Business Administration

 VMware is the leader in cloud infrastructure, business mobility and virtualization software.
-A pioneer in the use of virtualization and automation technologies, VMware simplifies IT complexity across the entire data center to the virtual workplace, empowering customers with solutions in the software-defined data center to hybrid cloud computing and the mobile workspace.
+A pioneer in the use of virtualization and automation technologies, VMware simplifies IT complexity across the entire data centre to the virtual workplace, empowering customers with solutions in the software-defined data centre to hybrid cloud computing and the mobile workspace.

 With 2018 revenues of $8.97 billion, VMware has more than 500,000 customers, 75,000 partners, and 23,000 employees in 120+ locations around the world.

 Unlike some of its Palo Alto neighbours, VMware hasn’t entered the public consciousness.
 Nonetheless, you've almost certainly made use of its cloud infrastructure or digital workspace technology.
 Either directly or through one of the businesses you patronise.
-(Its clients include ANZ Bank, IBM, Telstra, University of Technology Sydney, Cenitex, Woolworths, Siemens and Vodaphone.)
+(Its clients include ANZ Bank, IBM, Telstra, University of Technology Sydney, Centex, Woolworths, Siemens and Vodaphone.)
 You may not even realise that you're using VMware products at your university.
-You can read up on an example of their work at UTS.

 The company was founded by in 1998 married couple Mendel Rosenblum and Diane Greene, in partnership with Scott Devine, Ellen Wang and Edouard Bugnion.
 (Bugnion later went on to found Nuova Systems, which was snapped up by Cisco).